Troubleshoot SSL Issues

 - An autogenerated certificate authority server-ca.crt

 While not suitable for production, these are more than enough for testing purposes.
 A user who wants to use a given application in production, must substitute these dummy certificates with valid SSL certificates (either purchased or generated using tools like Let's Encrypt).
-Just replace the three dummy files above and restart Apache, as explained in this guide.
+Just replace the three dummy files above and restart the Web server, as explained in this guide for Apache and this guide for Nginx.

 Another typical practice is to force all traffic to be HTTPS-based (Bitnami applications allow both HTTP and HTTPS traffic).
-To do this, the user must add three directives in the Apache configuration, as explained in this guide.
+To do this, the user must add three directives in the server configuration, as explained in this guide for Apache and this guide for Nginx.

 These processes, which are necessary for getting the application production ready, are where you'll usually encounter SSL issues.